-Kenyan audiences have a choice of five DStv packages with a total of more than 150 channels as well as three GOtv digital terrestrial (DTT) packages.
+Kenyan audiences have a choice of five DStv packages with a total of more than 150 channels as well as five GOtv digital terrestrial (DTT) packages.
 Broadcasting 24/7, the Maisha Magic Plus (DStv Channel 163) and Maisha Magic East channels (GOtv channel 4) are packed with compelling home-grown content, much of it commissioned by M-Net in Swahili language.
-Operating from a new headquarters in Nairobi and nine offices across the country, the business has over 300 permanent employees and a direct and indirect impact on the Kenyan economy of more than US$573 million for the period 1 April 2015 - 31 March 2019.
+Operating from a new headquarters in Nairobi and ten offices across the country, the business has over 300 permanent employees and a direct and indirect impact on the Kenyan economy of more than US$573 million for the period 1 April 2015 - 31 March 2019.

 How we create social value

-In addition to this, from 2019 to 2020 MultiChoice Kenya paid a total USD 17.5M in direct taxes while USD 69.6M has been paid in indirect taxes.
+We have injected US $203.6 million throughout the value chain.
+In addition to this, we have paid a total of US $17.5 million in direct taxes, while US $69.6 million has been paid in indirect taxes.